kaibyao/weissman-json/README.md

 If for some reason you need the order of the keys to match, don’t use this library.

+## Why another JSON compression tool?

+The ones I’ve tried don’t offer the same level of simplicity, compression, or speed.
+This tool can compress a 55MB json file down to 28MB in ~1000ms on my Macbook Pro, which was my use case.
+Also, there’s only two functions to know in order to be productive: `compress()`, and `expand()`.
+That’s it.

 ## To run tests

 ```bash